 Post cover

-React offers 2 approaches to access the value of an input field: using a controlled or uncontrolled component techniques.
-I prefer controlled components because you read and set the input value through the component's state.
+React offers 2 approaches to access the value of an input field: using a controlled or uncontrolled inputs techniques.
+I prefer the controlled because you read and set the input value through the component's state.

-In this post, you'll read how to implement controlled components using React hooks.
+In this post, you'll read how to implement controlled inputs using React hooks.

 Let's say you have a simple text input field, and you'd like to access its value: